engr-m-ayoub/DeviceMonitoring/README.md

 # Features
-1- server counts total messages from all the devices 2- serve keeps track of messages count for each device and diffrentiate a device with its name.
+1- server counts total messages from all the devices

+2- serve keeps track of messages count for each device and diffrentiate a device with its name.

-3- client send dummy data to server but device name remains same throughout session 4- on client restart over a device, server will retain its messages count.
+3- client send dummy data to server but device name remains same throughout session.

+4- on client restart over a device, server will retain its messages count.

-5- on server restart, all clients get disconnected and server loose messages count for all devices
+5- on server restart, all clients get disconnected and server loose messages count for all devices.

 # Testing